 By the early 1970’s, with changes in health care, diminishing clients, increasing costs and the buildings in need of major repairs, the Hospital Board called for tenders to purchase the property.

-The Wallis Family purchased the property in 2000 and made a vast financial commitment to restore the Heritage listed House to its former glory while providing a much needed entertainment complex for the community.
+Auchendarroch House was sold to a developer in 1994 and left vacant until it was purchased by the Wallis Family in 2000.
+During the period that it was unoccupied it sustained substantial damage by vandals so the Wallis Family made a vast financial commitment to restore the Heritage listed House to its former glory while providing a much needed entertainment complex for the community.

 Four rooms, including the Oakfield, Dining, Joanna’s room and the majestic Ballroom, featuring William Morris wallpaper and leadlight windows were all beautifully restored.
 In 2009 further additions to the function facilities were completed with the upgrading of the Barr Smith Billiard Room which now features both William Morris wallpaper and luxurious swags and curtains.
 The Robert Charles Room, named after the late Managing Director Robert Charles (Bob) Wallis displays Swarovski Crystal curtains and ceiling lights and handmade forged iron “vines” around the bar.